UAE: 100-year-old British expat and long-term resident dies

 Paving her own path

-While Jocelyn was mostly known to be a supporter of her husband’s role as a diplomat, Kirstin said she will remember her grandmother as a strong woman who carved her own path.
+While Jocelyn was mostly known to be a supporter of her husband’s role as a diplomat, Kirsten said she will remember her grandmother as a strong woman who carved her own path.

 “She developed her own voice and became more involved, especially after my grandfather passed away.”